 - No Lettering or Seals.
 Never use writing on any kind or an organization’s seal…

 - Be Distinctive or Be Related.
 Avoid duplicating other flags, but use similarities to show connections…

 Click on the cover images below for PDFs of the 14-page booklet, with explanations and examples, in the language of your choice.
 Keep scrolling down for other flag design resources.

 These principles of good flag design distill the wisdom of many people who have written on the subject, including Philippe Bondurand, Frederick Brownell, William Crampton, Michael Faul, Jim Ferrigan, Richard Gideon, Kevin Harrington, Lee Herold, Ralph Kelly, Rich Kenny, David Martucci, Clay Moss, Peter Orenski, Whitney Smith, Steve Tyson, Henry Untermeyer, and Alfred Znamierowski.
-Compiled by Ted Kaye in 2006.
+Compiled by Ted Kaye in 2006, English revision in 2020.
 Booklet design by Melissa Meiner.
 Good Flag, Bad Flag is also available as a booklet (ISBN-13: 978–0–9747728–1–3, ISBN-10: 0–9747728–1–X); Amazon sells it for $2.99.

 Other Flag Design Resources